 With respect to locomotive utilization, our formulation provides optimal solutions that require 2-11% fewer locomotives.
 This represents a significant extra buffer of locomotives that are available in the yards, which can be used to replace locomotives requiring unscheduled repair over the week.
 In terms of foreign locomotives, differences range from -25% to +20%.
 This is due to the current cost structure of the problem, which emphasizes the minimization of light traveling locomotives over the utilization of foreign units.
-Indeed, long-term agreements between major railroads make it easier and cost effective for them to get extra power from other railroads instead of repositioning owned locomotives over long distances.
+Indeed, long-term agreements between major railroads make it easier and more cost effective to get extra power from other railroads instead of repositioning owned locomotives over long distances.
 Nevertheless, our model provides optimal solutions with less utilization of foreign locomotives for 30 out of our 51 instances.

-5.3 Scenario Analysis
+5.4 Scenario Analysis

 In this section we study three scenarios to illustrate how our methodology is valuable to analyze the impact of relevant operational events on the overall system performance.
 We first consider the impact of closing a major shop, so that shop capacity is considerably reduced.
 We then study the impact of longer connecting times on the locomotive utilization.
-We conclude by considering the trade-off between locomotive repositioning and fleet size.
-In all cases we use the optimal solutions reported in Section 5.2 as a baseline scenario.
+Finally, we consider the trade-off between locomotive repositioning and fleet size.
+In all cases we use the optimal solutions reported in Section 5.3 as a baseline scenario.

-5.3.1 Reduced Shop Capacity
+5.4.1 Reduced Shop Capacity

 Computational results for the baseline scenario indicate that the average maintenance capacity utilization is 62%, 80% and 80% for small, medium and large shops, respectively.
 Thus, a natural question to ask is whether the system is sensitive to drops in shop capacity, and whether our model can leverage routing and repositioning decisions in such situation.
 Therefore, in this section we consider the alternative scenario where the capacity of the largest shop in the system is set to zero.
-Table 2 shows the relative difference of the optimal solutions with respect to our baseline.
-All columns have the same meaning as in Table 1.
+Table 5 shows the relative difference of the optimal solutions with respect to our baseline.
+All columns have the same meaning as in Table 4.

-Overall, the effect on the number of owned, foreign and total locomotives required to satisfy the schedule is rather insignificant, with deviations between -0.34-0.74%, -0.45-0.85% and -0.28-0.63%, respectively.
-This means that the company can still operate the schedule with a rather insignificant increase in the number of required locomotives.
-The impact of locomotive repositioning is more significant, but still reasonable.
-There is only a 2.30% increase in the number of locomotives deadheading, while the number of light travels presents an increase of only 0.31%, on average.
-This increase in locomotive repositioning can be explained by the fact that large shops are usually major yards too, with a high inbound traffic that is conveniently used to move critical locomotives to shop.
+Overall, the effect on the number of owned, foreign and total locomotives required to satisfy the schedule is small, with deviations between -0.34-0.74%, -0.45-0.85% and -0.28-0.63%, respectively.
+This means that the company can still operate the schedule with a small increase in the number of required locomotives.
+The impact of locomotive repositioning is larger, but still reasonable.
+There is only a 2.30% increase in the number of deadheadings, while the number of light travels presents an increase of only 0.31%, on average.
+This increase in locomotive repositioning can be explained by the fact that some large shops are also major yards, with a high inbound traffic that is conveniently used to move critical locomotives to shop.
 Closing the largest shop then means that critical locomotives must utilize more deadheading and light traveling to find their way to alternative shop locations.
-In addition, reducing shop capacity results in a 3.85% decrease in the number of critical locomotives serviced on time, as they have to wait longer or travel longer distances to find a spot in a shop.
-This, in turn, means more deadheading in the system as overdue locomotives cannot pull trains nor light travel between stations.
+In addition, reducing shop capacity results in a 3.85% decrease in